Date of visit: 28 February 2019

-The men praised staff-prisoner relations, and the impact of keywork, phones in cells and kiosks.
+The men praised staff-prisoner relations, and the impact of A national scheme under which Prison Officers are given training and time to work one-to-one with around six prisoners, aimed at supporting their management and rehabilitation, phones in cells and Touch-screen terminals, normally on the wings, which allow prisoners to deal with many ‘domestic’ issues, such as submitting “apps” and ordering “canteen”.
 Time out of cell and association were also rated, as were visits, gym (facilities, access & courses), education, range of offending behaviour programmes, employment links, and pre-release help with CVs and interview training.
 They also rated wide-ranging peer support and highlighted their involvement in reception and the peer-led induction programme.

-The women also praised staff and relations with them, and valued in-cell phones and kiosks, as well as visits and education, including access to distance learning courses.
-They particularly valued the role of peer mentors and support workers, highlighting especially ‘Connections’ mentors (covering reception, induction and resettlement), Listeners and the specialist-trained peer trauma champion.
+The women also praised staff and relations with them, and valued in-cell phones and Kiosks, as well as visits and education, including access to distance learning courses.
+They particularly valued the role of peer mentors and support workers, highlighting especially ‘Connections’ mentors (covering reception, induction and resettlement), Prisoners trained by Samaritans to provide a listening ear and support to prisoners in crisis and the specialist-trained peer trauma champion.

-The Officers too rated staff-prisoner relationships, keywork, phones and kiosks, visits, education and peer mentors, and also highlighted the prison council and recognition of achievement events to which families were invited.
+The Officers too rated staff-prisoner relationships, Keywork, phones and Kiosks, visits, education and peer mentors, and also highlighted the Committee of prisoner representatives meeting with senior management to discuss issues relevant to the management and care of prisoners in the jail and recognition of achievement events to which families were invited.
 They noted the commitment of staff and excellent relations between them.
-They valued staff recognition and a ‘culture of thanks’, staff consultation meetings, weekly team ‘huddle’ & monthly full staff meeting, and the Governor’s weekly newsletter.
+They valued staff recognition and a ‘culture of thanks’, staff consultation meetings, weekly team ‘huddle’ and monthly full staff meeting, and the Governor’s weekly newsletter.